TABLE OF CONTENT

 - They reported the crime to the police.

-- They applied for stalking compensation within two years of the incident.
+- They applied within two years of the incident.

 Legal Requirements

-For non-violent forms of harassment, the legal requirements and recourse can vary by jurisdiction.
-Generally, the following elements are considered:
+For non-violent forms of harassment, the legal needs vary case to case.
+Often, the following points are taken into account:

 Behaviour: